ZacharyFolk/simplefolk/readme.md

     Features

+- **Photocentric** - Unlike most themes that center around posts and pages, this theme is built mainly around the media gallery
 - **SEO** - Theme adds breadcrumb support, dynamic titles, and dynamic meta description.
 - **Fully Responsive** - Website flexes to give the user the best experience on any device.
-- **Analytics** - Setup to work with a unique API key
+- **Analytics** - Setup to work with a unique API key added to the admin
 - **Darkmode/Lightmode toggle** - Built in frontend toggle to give the user their preferred style.
 It is a todo to add color palletes to the admin customizer.
-- **Archives** - tag filters and gallery, dedicated tag and category archive pages
+- **Organization** - tag filters and gallery, dedicated tag and category archive pages
-- **Image modals** - built in lightbox (currently fancybox)
+- **Image modals** - using glightbox for zoom views
 - **Masonry** - Uses isotope for filters and flexible layouts
-- **Photocentric** - This theme is all about the images uploaded to the media library.
-Additional meta boxes are available to add information about the image such as location, captions, film type, etc..
-Future updates will refine this, adding more meta boxes and maybe use the archive pages instead of posts.

 ---